luspi/photoqt/README.md

 ## UNINSTALL

 If you want to uninstall PhotoQt, simply run __make uninstall__ as root.
 This removes the desktop file (via _xdg-desktop-menu uninstall_), the icons, the binary file, and the appdata file.
-Alternatively you can simply remove all the files manually, that should yield the same result.
+Alternatively you can simply remove all the files manually which should yield the same result.